 6. “In Ireland the inevitable never happens and the unexpected constantly occurs.”
 By Sir John Pentland Mahaffy.

 7. “Long life to you, a wet mouth, and death in Ireland”

 8. “A good laugh and a long sleep are the two best cures”

 9. “I believe in the sun when it’s not shining, I believe in love even when I feel it not, I believe what whiskey will not cure, there is no cure for.”

 A lot of the Irish outlook is down to the fact that historically the Irish nation had to adapt to challenging circumstances.
+I love the individuality, I set up my dedicated Irish Psychic reading service to cater for the unique Irish outlook.
+My Irish psychic texts service was created to provide fast answers to the Emerald Isle.
 Life could be a challenge in Ireland.
 Even relatively recently when I visited family in the south of Ireland poverty was still evident.
 I still remember seeing cousins with no shoes, which shocked me as a young boy.
 I remember seeing the big pot over the peat fire cooking whatever had been pulled together for dinner.
 The first house I visited was tumbling down & many family were sharing one big old broken bed.
 With their religious background also affecting their outlook, I found the way people dealt with their situation & the way that inspirational quotes & superstition would be used to make sense of the world.